West Point Cadet Chapel

 The Cadet Chapel at the United States Military Academy is a place of Protestant denomination worship for many members of the United States Corps of Cadets.
-The chapel is a late example of Gothic Revival architecture, with its cross-shaped floor plan, soaring arches, and ornate stone carvings.
+The chapel is a late example of Gothic Revival architecture, with its cruciform floor plan, soaring arches, and ornate stone carvings.
 It houses the largest chapel pipe organ in the world, which consists of 23,511 individual pipes.
 The Cadet Chapel dominates the skyline and sets the architectural mood of the academy.
 Designed by architect Bertram Goodhue and completed in 1910, it replaced the neoclassical Old Cadet Chapel which had been built in 1836.
 The Old Cadet Chapel was deconstructed and relocated to the entrance of the West Point Cemetery, where it stands today.